bitwyre/template-rust/README.md

 This is the template for Rust Repository.

-Copyright (C) 2019 Bitwyre Technologies LLC
+Copyright (C) 2021 Bitwyre Technologies Holdings Incorporated

 ## Rust pre-requisites